Beyond Annual ’26: Recalibrating the future

 In that sense, many founders have gone back to Day 0.
 And so have we.

-The honest answer is, we’re rewinding.
-Rewinding so that we can move forward.
+The honest answer is, we’re recalibrating.
+Recalibrating so that we can move forward.
 Revisiting the practices that built this community before it had a name, before it had an Annual, before it had anything other than a few people who cared deeply about Indian founders and were willing to offer their time.

-In effect, that means fewer large events and going back to more intimate gatherings, roundtables, and bootcamps.
-Think curated rooms of fifty founders.
+In effect, that means fewer large events and many more intimate gatherings, roundtables, and bootcamps.
+Think curated rooms of fifty to seventy-five founders.
 The kind of format where something real can be said and heard clearly.
 We did this successfully a decade ago.
 We think it’s what the present moment calls for.

 All this involves moving.
 Chennai will always hold a particular significance for us.
 It’s where we took those first bold steps, where everything started.
-But the epicentre of AI action in India isn’t Chennai right now.
-We’ll be in Bangalore, Hyderabad, and Pune.
-We’ll do meetups in smaller cities wherever founders are building.
-We’ll follow where the energy is.
+But AI is decentralised; people are creating products in hotel lobbies, coworking spaces, and airport waiting rooms across the country.
+It means we’ll be in Bangalore, Hyderabad, NCR, Mumbai-Pune and every other city where founders need direction.
+Essentially, we’ll follow wherever the energy takes us.

 And increasingly, some of that energy is in the US.
 If you want to build something that matters in AI, you need to be close to where it’s being shaped.
-We plan to take Indian founders there for deep, immersive bootcamps with small cohorts of 50 to 75 people, bringing the best thinking from both sides of the world into the same room.
+We plan to organise events for Indian and Indian-origin founders with deep, immersive bootcamps with small cohorts of 50 to 75 people, bringing the best thinking from both sides of the world into the same room.
 The community has always believed that Indian founders deserve access to the sharpest conversations happening anywhere.
 That belief doesn’t change.
 We’re just acting on it differently.

-Letting Annual go (or at least, letting it go in the form it’s had for seven years) is not an easy or comfortable decision.
-Annuals became something that mattered to a lot of people, and that mattered because of the pains many took.
+Annual has been a magical place where founders discovered their mission, and many important companies were conceptualised or found their feet, in part, due to the Annual.
+It became a gathering that mattered to a lot of people, and that mattered because of the pains many took.
 Volunteers, partners, speakers, and the hundreds of founders who flew in from across the country and trusted that it would be worth their time.
 I have found friends, partners and companions while hosting the Annual.
 I’ve been humbled every time.
 Leaving this behind, the love and camaraderie have given me pause.
 A friend had once told me, “Always give yourself a moment to breathe once you’ve left something behind.
 Be it a relationship or a job.”
 This post is my pause to consider and to plan.

-We may change the name, the city, the format, but the underlying conviction that brought all of this into existence won’t change.
+There is a lot of evolution still to come, but Annual will be the inspiration for everything we build henceforth.
 The fact that Indian founders are capable of building products for the world, and that they deserve a community that fully believes in them before the rest of the world does, has not changed.

 We started Annual because we believed in what was being built.
 We’re reimagining it because we believe we can build what’s next.